romarcg/krock-sim/README-non-docker.md

 - 1
 - 1
 - 1.0
 - 0.0"
 ```

 A very simple python script in `simulate_traversability` package is present to give an idea on how to read data from webots simulator.
 This script can be executed using `rosrun` tool.

+> A ros node called webots_supervisor_tools.py` in the ros package `simulate_traversability` shows how to access the set of ros services exposed by the webots controller.
+Use this node as a base to interface with the krock robot.
+For example, to activate the front camera of the robot, a service must be called.
+Such service will start publishing the camera image in the respective topic.

-> Remember to build the packages `simulated_traversability` and `webots_ros` and **source** the result so to be able to execute the script (which must be executable via chmod).
+> Remember to build the packages `simulate_traversability` and `webots_ros`. **source** the result so to be able to execute the script (which must be executable via chmod).

 This ROS side also needs to be automatized.
 Ideally, it must: